stevejay/artfullylondon-web-admin/README.md

 - Look into https://react.semantic-ui.com/
 - Look into https://ant.design/
 - Container (data fetching), Handler, Presentation?
 Although DA mentions data _and_ behavior for containers.
-- How come I don't have a problem with Storybook image screenshots of the fonts not being loaded at first when the screenshotting is run on the Circle CI environment?
-I've seen one "fix" of adding `delay: 1000` to the screenshot options.

 ## Maintenance